 Clearbrook Bath Salts Addiction Treatment Program

-For more than 40 years, the drug and alcohol rehab Clearbrook Treatment Centers has helped hundreds with their drug and/or alcohol addictions.
-We offer a customized addiction treatment program for anyone who is suffering from a bath salts addiction which includes detoxification, an inpatient program, family education, 12-step meetings and fellowship and aftercare.
+For more than 45 years, the drug and alcohol rehab programs at Clearbrook Treatment Centers have helped thousands with their drug and/or alcohol addictions.
+We offer a customized addiction treatment program for anyone who is suffering from a bath salts addiction which includes detoxification, a residential inpatient program, family education, 12-step meetings, and fellowship and aftercare.

-During the course of your stay, your primary counselor will work closely with you, your family and our Aftercare Coordinator to devise a specifically designed continued care plan that is suited for your needs.
+During the course of your stay, your primary counselor will work closely with you, your family and our case managers to devise a continued care plan that is suited for your needs.
 The decision to commit to an aftercare plan is not only a huge step, but also crucial in order to lay the necessary foundation for lasting sobriety.